JurePotocnik/Kubernetes-deploy/README.md

  - Copy data from working directory to /var/www in docker
  - run php composer
  - start all service and keep it running (tail -f /dev/null)
-   - In kubernetes the worker just shutted down my node because it thought it's done with it.
+   - In kubernetes, the worker just shutted down my node because it thought it's done with it.

 If you want build the image use: